ThomasHangstoerfer/pyHomeCtrl/README.md

 # pyHomeCtrl

-Building a SmartHome-Control-Center with a [Raspberry Pi with touchscreen](https://www.amazon.de/gp/product/B01LZNCZ3A).
+Building a SmartHome-Control-Center based on a [Raspberry Pi with touchscreen](https://www.amazon.de/gp/product/B01LZNCZ3A).

 # Screenshots